Alejandro López (footballer, born 1989)

-Eduardo Alejandro López (/es/, born 16 June 1989), better known as Alejandro López, is an Argentine footballer who plays as a left back.
+Eduardo Alejandro López (/es/, born 16 June 1989) is a former Argentine footballer who played as a left back.

 Career

 Youth career and debut

 Alejandro start his career in his city club Rivadavia de Lincoln, when played in the youth categories since 2003 to 2007.
 In the following season, he played in the first team of the club, where it remained until 2010, playing 23 matches and marking 3 goals.

 O'Higgins

 In 2011, Alejandro comes to trial to the Chilean club O'Higgins, and after the tests, he start to play in the first team of the club, making his debut in Primera División against Unión San Felipe, when entered in the minute 62 replacing Mauricio Arias.

 In 2012, Alejandro play in the first team and was considered in the starting line-up, as left back.
 On June 28, 2012, he scored the second goal in the first final of the Torneo de Apertura 2012 in the 72 minutes.
 Finally, in the second final O'Higgins lose the final against Universidad de Chile in penalties.

 In 2013, he won the 2013–14 Apertura with O'Higgins, being the first title in the history of the club.
 In the tournament, he played in 15 of 18 matches, being an important part of the Berizzo's team in the back with Julio Barroso, Yerson Opazo and Mariano Uglessich.

 He participated with the club in the 2014 Copa Libertadores where they faced Deportivo Cali, Cerro Porteño and Lanús, being third and being eliminated in the group stage.
 In the tournament, López scored a free kick goal against Cerro Porteño.

 In March 2014, he was affected from the first-team because indiscipline with his teammate Fernando Gutiérrez, losing it the rest of the 2014 Copa Libertadores and the 2014 Supercopa de Chile.